jac307/MediaArtTutorials/MEDIAART2B06/README.md

 ---

-### **Module 2 - Short Film Project (individual)**
+## Module 2 – Short Film Project (Individual)

-This module **guides students through the complete production of a one-minute short film**, from concept and script development to shooting, editing, and final polishing.
+This module guides students through the complete production of a one-minute short film, from concept and script development to shooting, editing, sound design, critique, and final professional export.

+### Short Description

+Students will produce a **one-minute, no-dialogue short film** using professional production equipment and industry-standard post-production workflows.
+The final work must demonstrate a **polished visual style, intentional cinematography, and a multi-layered sound design**.

+This project synthesizes the technical and creative skills developed in Module I and applies them within a structured, professional filmmaking process.

 <!--
 #### Index